dstnbrkr/componentkit/_docs/datasource-changeset-api.md

  </p>
 </div>

-Be wary of this fact while computing a changeset, the conventions defined in cocoa for batch updates are as follow :
+Be wary of this fact while computing a changeset, the conventions defined in Cocoa for batch updates are as follows:

 - **Deletions and Updates are applied first using the current index space.**
 - **Insertions are then applied in the post deletions index space (updates obviously won't modify the index space).**